Huotes/CommitMaker/README.md

 Gotta love the people who wrote the algorithm for Ola share,They go out of their way to help others

 4 out of 5 doctors fail to recommend Chuck Norris as a solution to most problems.
 Also, 80% of doctors die unexplained, needlessly brutal deaths.

+Chuck Norris can take a screenshot of his blue screen.